This research into the history of democratic Architecture focuses on the morphology of national parliaments in the western tradition.

 “They were once ruled by kings, but are now divided under chieftains into factions and parties.
 Our greatest advantage in coping with tribes so powerful is that they do not act in concert.”
 Tacitus.

 The contemporary democratic state has its direct origin in the English Civil War, its debates, theories and attempts at a republican nation state.
-The English Commonwealth did not produce any significant state building itself, but did mark a period between the Middle Ages and the enlightenment, between late renaissance classicism of Inigo Jones (1573-1652) in England and the new Baroque of Christopher Wren.
+The English Commonwealth did not produce any significant democratic architecture or state building itself, but did mark a period between the Middle Ages and the enlightenment, between late renaissance classicism of Inigo Jones (1573-1652) in England and the new Baroque of Christopher Wren.
 The war was a conflict between an established and evolving Parliament and the monarchy.
 This establishment and the continuing conflict between the royalists and parliamentarians meant that no viable Republican architectural style was created.
-The change in styles from the Classical to Baroque owes more to the royalist exiles at the French court than any new science-democratic ideals.
+The change in styles from the Classical to Baroque owes more to the royalist exiles at the French court than any new science-based democratic architecture.
 This is true for the debating chamber of the Parliament too.

 Before, during and after the Civil War Parliament met in the Old Palace of Westminster, in rectangular space dedicated to the purpose.
 The seating arrangement had the King, his representative, or during the Civil War, the Speaker of the House sitting at one end, facing the entrance, and the parliamentarians sitting along each long side facing each other.
 (Fig.1)